telephon/Neutral/README.md

 For a proper implementation, one would probably need to have an optimisation of message forwarding, so that the overhead of wrapping is low.

 The only message that I found which can't be properly treated in this way because the interpreter optimises it before it become a proper call is **`if`** (see https://github.com/supercollider/supercollider/issues/3567).
-For these one would need a change.
+So for `if` one would need a change.

 Also it is open how primitives will respond correctly to arguments that are `AbstractObjects`